boriskriger/Publications/README.md

 Kriger, B. (2026).
 Four Principles of Corruption: A Systems-Theoretic Analysis of Institutional Failure and Reform.
 Institute of Integrative and Interdisciplinary Research. https://doi.org/10.5281/zenodo.18879948

 Kriger, B. (2026).
 What Do We Actually Know About Tau Ceti?
 Three Paradoxes, the Detection Completeness Principle, and Testable Predictions for the Nearest Sun-Like Planetary System.
-Information Physics Institute, Gosport. https://doi.org/10.5281/zenodo.18883220
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18883220

 Kriger, B. (2026).
 Matter-Dependent Vacuum Energy Density and Inhomogeneous Cosmic Expansion.
-Information Physics Institute, Department of Cosmology. https://doi.org/10.5281/zenodo.18896536
+IIIR Cosmology and Theoretical Physics.https://doi.org/10.5281/zenodo.18896536

 Kriger, B. (2026).
 The Frozen Universe Illusion: Temporal Resolution as a Fundamental Limit on Cosmological Observation and SETI.
-Information Physics Institute, Department of Cosmology. https://doi.org/10.5281/zenodo.18901492
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18901492

 Kriger, B. (2026).
 On Quantum Vacuum Energy, Cosmological Constant and Missing Mass.
-Zenodo. https://doi.org/10.5281/zenodo.18943014
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18943014

 Kriger, B. (2026).
 Known Properties of Vacuum Energy, Dark Matter and JWST Early Galaxy Formation.
-Zenodo. https://doi.org/10.5281/zenodo.18942968
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18942968

 Kriger, B. (2026).
 What If the Vacuum Gravitates?
 A Reinterpretation of ΛCDM That Might Resolve Its Paradoxes.
-Information Physics Institute. https://doi.org/10.5281/zenodo.18946637
+IIIR Cosmology and Theoretical Physics.https://doi.org/10.5281/zenodo.18946637

 Kriger, B. (2026).
 Two Pathways of Primordial Cloud Collapse: Fragmentation versus Direct Collapse under Enhanced Vacuum Energy.
-Information Physics Institute. https://doi.org/10.5281/zenodo.18965464
+IIIR Cosmology and Theoretical Physics.https://doi.org/10.5281/zenodo.18965464

 Kriger, B. (2026).
 Theoretical Separation of Quantum Vacuum Energy from the Cosmological Constant: A Review of Foundational Approaches.
-Information Physics Institute. https://doi.org/10.5281/zenodo.18987982
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18987982

 Kriger, B. (2026).
 A Microscopic Model for the Dependence of Vacuum Energy on Matter Density: Toward a Quantum-Field-Theoretic Interpretation.
-Information Physics Institute. https://doi.org/10.5281/zenodo.18991624
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.18991624

 Kriger, B. (2026).
 The Elastic Vacuum: A Sequestering Mechanism for Vacuum Energy and the Complete Dynamical History of Cosmic Expansion.
-Zenodo. https://doi.org/10.5281/zenodo.19004376
+IIIR Cosmology and Theoretical Physics.https://doi.org/10.5281/zenodo.19004376

 Kriger, B. (2026).
 Connection of Vacuum Energy with Inflation: The Elastic Potential, Initial Conditions, and the Origin of Primordial Fluctuations.
-Information Physics Institute. https://doi.org/10.5281/zenodo.19009393
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19009393

 Kriger, B. (2026).
 CMB Compatibility and the Dissolution of the Mass Hierarchy in the Elastic Vacuum.
-Information Physics Institute. https://doi.org/10.5281/zenodo.19010637
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19010637

 Kriger, B. (2026).
 Structure Growth in the Gravitating Vacuum Model: The Void–Cluster Cell, Modified Perturbation Equations, and the S₈ Tension.
-Information Physics Institute, Department of Theoretical Astrophysics and Cosmology. https://doi.org/10.5281/zenodo.19013333
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19013333

 Kriger, B. (2026).
 N-body Simulations with a Gravitating Vacuum: Testing the Void–Cluster Model Against Structure Formation Data.
-Information Physics Institute, Department of Theoretical Astrophysics and Cosmology. https://doi.org/10.5281/zenodo.19014206
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19014206

 Kriger, B. (2026).
 The Vacuum–Matter Coupling from Finite-Density QCD: Sigma Terms, Chiral Condensate, and the Origin of α.
-Information Physics Institute, Department of Theoretical Astrophysics and Cosmology. https://doi.org/10.5281/zenodo.19017167
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19017167

+Kriger, B. (2026).
+The Vacuum Capture Model: Phase Transitions, Galactic Rotation, and the Origin of Missing Mass.
+IIIR Cosmology and Theoretical Physics. https://doi.org/10.5281/zenodo.19023541

 ### Links